Hesperian Health Guides

 OK.
 Thanks for trying.

-By testing the good side first, you start by giving the child encouragement with what he can do well.
+By testing the stronger side first, you start by giving the child encouragement with what he can do well.
 Also, if the child does not move the weaker side, you will know it is because he cannot, and not because he does not understand or is not trying.

 a woman talks to a child trying to sit up